 The battery itself has three states: charging in parallel, discharging in series and disconnected (in which there are no live terminals out of the battery system).
 To achieve this, a multiplexer was designed to handle switching between these states.
 As seen below, the mux has three main segments which receive input signals from the microcontroller.
 The series mux handles the discharge path (used in drive mode) which operates at 50V, 200A.
 When charging, the microcontroller activates the parallel control branch to the parallel mux which is rated at 25V and 10A.
 This signal also activates the balancing mux which handles seven low voltage, low current paths for equalising the power transferred to each battery cell.
-The micro can also isolate the battery electrically by simply disabling all the switches, putting the device in “Idle” mode – for safety reasons, this is the default state when not receiving the heartbeat signal.
-A mechanical switch operated by the user was considered for changing between the charge/discharge modes – whilst this was an attractive option due to its simplicity and relatively low cost, we considered it irresponsible from a design perspective to leave this in the user’s hands as the switching process is the most electrically hazardous part of the design.
-However, for switching the device in and out of hibernate mode, a dead-bolt style switch is implemented as the simpler nature of the electronics being controlled by this switch reduces the chance of damage being done.
+The micro can also (lots of alsos in this) isolate the battery electrically by simply disconnect? all the switches, putting the device in “Idle” mode – for safety reasons, this is the default state when not receiving the heartbeat signal.
+A mechanical switch operated by the user was considered for changing between the charge/discharge modes – whilst this was an attractive option due to its simplicity and relatively low cost, we considered it irresponsible from a design perspective to leave this in the user’s hands as the switching process is the most electrically hazardous part of the design. (explicit in why it breaks However, for switching the device in and out of hibernate mode, a dead-bolt style(vibration?) switch is implemented as the simpler nature of the electronics being controlled by this switch reduces the chance of damage being done (what damage are you talking about?).

+Severity of moving between hibernation states is low

+Probality is reasonably high

+Therefore we can allow using a mechanical switch

 Sam, explain how micro selects “DISCONNECTED” state As shown by the diagram, a great many switches are required within the multiplexer, the choice of technology regarding which is significant.
 There are two main candidates: relays and MOSFETs.
 A relay is effectively an electromechanical switch, capable of handling high currents and voltages whilst also consuming a very low standby draw.
 MOSFETs by contrast are solid state devices that can’t withstand currents as great as that relays and consume more power on standby.
 Crucially however, relays are sensitive to vibration and are vulnerable to shorting or contact-welding in this scenario.
 MOSFETs are resistant to such mechanical issues, and as they can operate comfortably at the rated currents and voltages of the design, are better suited to this application.

+Alton also complained about not using a mechanical switch so we should add a little section

+Mechanical switches were rejected as they are also prone to the same issues as the relays

+They also need to be operated by the user – (they could forget and damage the charger itself)

+They are much cheaper and simpler to design (but come with some downsides)

+They are overall less safe – which trumps there simplicity and cost

+This switch is not used very often so it can be vibration protected, and won’t cause a catastrophic failure if it is open or close

 Mechanical Considerations: